Get an Extra 5% OFF on Prepaid Orders

 • Reduce inflammation

-It benefits those suffering from back pain, arthritis, sciatica, frozen shoulder, and sports-related injuries.
+It helps people with back pain, arthritis, sciatica, frozen shoulder, and injury related to sports.

-Thanks to portable devices, you no longer have to visit a clinic for this treatment.
+Thanks to portable devices, you no longer have to visit a clinic for this treatment and can now get the benefits of ultrasonic therapy in physiotherapy at home..
 Products like the US111 Portable Ultrasound Physiotherapy Machine by UltraCare PRO are designed for home use, offering the same therapeutic benefits in a compact format.

 Key Features of US111: